 Distribution Network (DN)

 A gas transportation system that delivers gas to industrial, commercial and domestic consumers within a defined geographical boundary.
-There are currently eight DNs, each consisting of one or more Local Distribution Zones (LDZs).
+There are currently eight DNs, each consisting of one or more local distribution zones (LDZs).
 DNs typically operate at lower pressures than the NTS.

 Distribution Network Operator (DNO)

-Distribution Network Operators own and operate the Distribution Networks that are supplied by the NTS.
+Distribution network operators own and operate the distribution networks that are supplied by the NTS.

 Domestic Customer Supply Security Standard

 The availability of a supply of gas which would equal the peak aggregate daily demand for the relevant gas supplier’s current domestic customers which, having regard to historical weather data derived from at least the previous 50 years and other relevant factors, is likely to be exceeded (whether on one or more days) on in 1 year out of 20 years.
-The definition also includes the availability of supplies of gas over a year which could equal the aggregate annual demand, and over the first six months of a year which would equal the aggregate demand during such a six month period which, in each case, is likely to be exceeded only in 1 year out of 50 years.
+The definition also includes the availability of supplies of gas over a year which could equal the aggregate annual demand, and over the first six months of a year which would equal the aggregate demand during such a six-month period which, in each case, is likely to be exceeded only in 1 year out of 50 years.

+Emission Limit Value (ELV)

+The permissible quantity of a substance contained in the waste gases from a combustion plant which may be discharged into the air during a given period.

 Entry Capacity

-The right to deliver a quantity of gas into the NTS at an Entry Point, as defined in the Licence and UNC TPD Section B.
+The right to deliver a quantity of gas into the NTS at an entry point, as defined in the Licence and UNC TPD Section B.

-Entry Capacity Release Methodology Statement
+Entry Capacity Release Methodology Statement (ECR)

-The Entry Capacity Release Methodology Statement (“ECR”) is produced in accordance with Special Conditions 9A and 9B of the Licence.
-The ECR describes the methodology that National Grid employs to determine the quantity of entry capacity that it will release to comply with its obligations in the Licence and Uniform Network Code.
+A document produced in accordance with Special Conditions 9A and 9B of the Licence.
+The ECR describes the methodology that we employ to determine the quantity of entry capacity that it will release to comply with its obligations in the Licence and Uniform Network Code.
 It applies to all entry capacity, i.e. existing system entry capacity and additional "incremental" entry capacity, including capacity release at Interconnection Points.
-In particular, it defines under what circumstances National Grid will accept applications for incremental entry capacity from Shippers received through processes described in the Uniform Network Code, and thereby the level of financial commitment required from those Shippers.
+It defines under what circumstances we will accept applications for incremental entry capacity from shippers received through processes described in the Uniform Network Code, and thereby the level of financial commitment required from those shippers.

-Entry Capacity Substitution Methodology Statement
+Entry Capacity Substitution Methodology Statement (ECS)

-The Entry Capacity Substitution Methodology Statement is produced in accordance with Special Condition 9A of the Licence.
-This document describes the methodology that National Grid will utilise when considering the substitution of NTS Entry Capacity from one ASEP to another ASEP where demand for entry capacity exceeds existing obligated quantities.
-In particular, it defines:
+A document produced in accordance with Special Condition 9A of the Licence.
+This document describes the methodology that we will utilise when considering the substitution of NTS entry capacity from one ASEP to another ASEP where demand for entry capacity exceeds existing obligated quantities.
+It defines:

-under what circumstances National Grid will consider such substitutions; and
+under what circumstances we will consider such substitutions

-the process to be undertaken by National Grid to determine its proposals to substitute capacity and revise baseline quantities.
+the process to be undertaken by us to determine its proposals to substitute capacity and revise baseline quantities.

-Entry Capacity Transfer and Trade Methodology Statement
+Entry Capacity Transfer and Trade Methodology Statement (ECTT)

-This Entry Capacity Transfer and Trade Methodology Statement (“ECT&T”) is produced by National Grid in accordance with Special Condition 9A of National Grid’s Gas Transporter Licence (the “Licence”).
+A document produced by us in accordance with Special Condition 9A of our Gas Transporter Licence (the Licence).

 Entry Point

 A point at which gas is delivered into the NTS.
-The Entry Point may comprise several facilities where gas is delivered.
-Also referred to as an Aggregate System Entry Point in the UNC.
+The entry point may comprise several facilities where gas is delivered.
+Also, referred to as an aggregate system entry point in the UNC.

+Environment Agency

+A non-departmental public body sponsored by the United Kingdom Government’s Department for Environment, Food and Rural Affairs, with responsibilities relating to the protection and enhancement of the environment in England.

+European Network of Transmission System Operators for Gas (ENTSOG)

+An organisation to facilitate cooperation between national gas transmission system operators across Europe to ensure the development of a pan-European transmission system in line with European Union energy goals.

 European Union Emissions Trading Scheme (EU ETS)

-European Union market based policy commencing on 1 January 2005 to tackle emissions of carbon dioxide and other greenhouse gases, in order to help combat climate change.
+European Union market based policy commencing on 1 January 2005 to tackle emissions of carbon dioxide and other greenhouse gases, to help combat climate change.